-Due to the short-term nature of cash and cash equivalents, trade and other receivables and current other financial assets, their carrying amount is considered to be the same as their fair value.
+Due to the highly liquid nature of cash and cash equivalents and the pledged bank balance classified withimon-current other financial assets, their carrying amount is considered to be the same as their fair value.
+Due to the short-term nature of trade and other receivables, their carrying amount is considered to be the same as their fair value.